 Bulbs and bulblike plants, Perennials

-Most stately and varied of bulbous plants, ranging in height from 1 to 9 ft.
+The most stately and varied of the bulbous plants, lilies range in height from 1–9 ft.
 For many years, only the species—the same plants growing wild in parts of Asia, Europe, and North America—were available, and many of these were difficult to grow.

 Around 1925, lily growers began a significant breeding program.
 They bred new hybrids from species with desirable qualities and also developed strains and varieties that were healthier, hardier, and easier to grow than the original species.
 They produced new forms and new colors as well.
 Today, hybrids and strains typically provide the best garden lilies, but it is still possible to get some easily grown species.

 Before planting bulbs, remove any injured portions, then let the bulbs callus in a cool place for a few hours before planting.
-For each bulb, dig a generous planting hole (1 ft. deeper than height of bulb).
-Place enough soil at bottom of hole to bring it up to proper level for bulb (see next paragraph).
-Set bulb with its roots spread; fill in hole with soil, firming it in around bulb to eliminate air pockets.
+For each bulb, dig a generous planting hole (1 ft. deeper than the height of the bulb).
+Place enough soil at the bottom of the hole to bring it up to the proper level for bulbs (see next paragraph).
+Set the bulb with its roots spread; fill in the hole with soil, firming it in around the bulb to eliminate air pockets.

 Incurable viral infection troubles lilies.
 To avoid the problem, buy healthy bulbs from reliable sources.
 Dig and destroy any lilies that display mottled leaves or seriously stunted growth (unless those problems are linked to hail or other severe weather).
 Control aphids, which spread the infection.

-Reduce risk of botrytis blight (a fungal disease) by maintaining good air circulation around plants; don—t let dense foliage surround lilies.
-Botrytis can be controlled with a fungicide and by keeping lily foliage dry; if you—ve struggled with botrytis in the past, spray the ground with fungicide as new lilies emerge in spring.
+Reduce the risk of botrytis blight (a fungal disease) by maintaining good air circulation around plants; don’t let dense foliage surround lilies.
+Botrytis can be controlled with a fungicide and by keeping lily foliage dry; if you’ve struggled with botrytis in the past, spray the ground with fungicide as new lilies emerge in spring.

 Derived primarily from Chinese species.
 These are easy to grow and the most reliable for the average garden; they are also the earliest to bloom (early summer).
 Flowers are usually unscented.
 Some of the hybrids have upward-facing flowers, while others have horizontally held or drooping blooms.
 Stems are strong, erect, and range in height from short (1 1/2 ft.) to moderate (4 1/2 ft.).
 Flowers come in virtually every color but blue.
 Many have dark spots or contrasting bands of color.Lilium Aurelian hybrids